 Students are advised to contact the chair of the department for specific program and course information.
 The Pastoral Counseling and Chaplaincy Department has program-specific requirements for those students seeking degrees in Master of Arts in Pastoral Counseling, Master of Divinity in Pastoral Counseling, and Master of Divinity in Chaplaincy.
 These students do not select an additional major or track.
-Students admitted to Master of Pagan Ministry, Master of Pagan Studies and Master of Divinity programs may not choose Pastoral Counseling or Chaplaincy as a major.
+Students admitted to Master of Pagan Studies and Master of Divinity programs may not choose Pastoral Counseling or Chaplaincy as a major.
+The Military Chaplaincy Specialization certificate is a graduate-level program.

-Ministry, Advocacy and Leadership
+♥ Ministry, Advocacy and Leadership

-The Department of Ministry, Advocacy and Leadership combines two former departments, Pagan Ministry and Expression (PME) and Pagan Advocacy and Leadership (PAL).
 Studies in Ministry, Advocacy and Leadership prepare students to serve the pan-Pagan community in interfaith, interreligious and secular venues, as well as to promote religious and other rights and responsibilities through interfaith chaplaincy and dialogue, media relations, activism, and public advocacy.
 Studies include study of ritual, religious leadership, education and the arts.